 Can my Dog get ill from eating cat poop?

-You should, therefore, be on the look-out when you realize he has a special liking for cat poop.
+You should, therefore, be on the lookout when you realize he has a particular liking for cat poop.
 Some of the signs and symptoms of a dog infected with worms will depend on the type of parasite he has.
 However, emaciation is one of the most common signs of parasites.
 This might be accompanied by an enlarged belly and loss of appetite.
 A dog infected with worms will also tend to resist exercise or play.